 Unlike typical projects led by oil and gas operators, this initiative is being driven by a private landowner who personally took over operatorship of the wells to plug them.
 Over the years, he persuaded former well operators to transfer ownership to him, invested significant personal funds into cleanup efforts, and partnered with Carbon X to secure the remaining funding needed to complete remediation through carbon finance.
 His motivation is rooted in protecting his land, restoring wildlife habitat, and creating a cleaner future for his children, grandchildren, and community.

 The project was co-funded by Carbon X and the ranch owner, with operations managed by Carbon X’s integrated team and plugging executed by Orr Energy Services, a contractor with over 15,000 wells plugged.
 Emissions detection was performed by True Methane Technologies, using advanced TDLAS technology (RMLD-CS) operated by Qualified Measurement Specialists (QMS).
 All wells underwent quantification per EPA Method 21 and were confirmed to be actively leaking methane at the time of testing.
-The average credit yield is approximately 23,000 MT CO₂e per well, totaling an expected issuance of 300,000 MT CO₂e in Q3 2025.
+The project generated approximately 321,000 verified carbon credits through the permanent elimination of methane emissions from eligible wells.

 The Texas Railroad Commission (TRRC) provided direct oversight throughout all plugging operations, from pre-job planning through final site restoration.
 Each well was plugged to exceed state and protocol standards, including removal of surface casing, tagging the top of cement, and completing full site restoration per TRRC guidelines.
 Additionally, a GPS tracking unit was installed at each well to facilitate precise post-abandonment monitoring.